ddesantiag0/splash-auto-detail/OWNER-DISCOVERY.md

 ## Two-owner review process

-- Both owners are equal decision-makers and should review every section.
 - Each owner should answer in the language they are most comfortable using.
 - Put the owner's initials beside separately recorded answers so both points of view remain visible.